natw/keyboard_cat.vim/README.md

 Why?
 ----

-Conceivaby, when giving some kind of presentation, you might want to pretend like you are typing something out.
+Conceivably, when giving some kind of presentation, you might want to pretend like you are typing something out.
 But typing and talking is hard, so with this you can just mash on the keyboard and let the letters magically appear.

 This might only really be useful for less serious presentations, like TiP BoF talks.